deb991/Vani_code_Visualizer/Readme.md

 Hence once, the execute the called script, we need to provide actual script location along with Directory.

+                                    `python .\caller\__init__.py`

+Now followed by `Script Path` will be input file prompt.
+Where we need to provide full file path.

+File will be generated as per {input script fullpath, but '_' separated} to make it easier to find.

 More changes to come.